UW-Hydro/bmorph/docs/evaluation.rst

 .. image:: Figures/CDF_Annual.png
     :alt: Three cumaltive percentile plots labeled KIOW, YUMW, and BUM compare probabilites of mean annual flows at each site as described by raw, reference, and the four bias correction methods.

 Probability Distributions being widley used in hydrologic planning are essential for comparing bis correction methods.
-The above plot is produced from ``compare_mean_grouped_CPD`` to compare cumulative percentile distributions of mean annual flow at each site for raw, refererence, and bias corrected flows according to the four `bias correction methods <bias_correction.rst/bmorph Overview>`_.
+The above plot is produced from `bmorph.evaluation.plotting.compare_mean_grouped_CPD <https://bmorph.readthedocs.io/en/develop/api.html#bmorph.evaluation.plotting.compare_mean_grouped_CPD>`_ to compare cumulative percentile distributions of mean annual flow at each site for raw, refererence, and bias corrected flows according to the four `bias correction methods <bias_correction.rst/bmorph Overview>`_.
 This function is also capable of subsetting data by month should you want to compare only Januaray flows for example.
 Because ``bmorph`` makes changes based on flow distributions, this plot is the closest to directly analyzing how the different methods correct flows.

 Box & Whisker
 ^^^^^^^^^^^^^